tomphillipsmusic/KataClub/README.md

 # KataClub

-Welcome to the Kata Club
+Welcome to the Kata Club!

-This is an extracurricular coding challenge area

-We will try to post one challenge per week and review them on Fridays from 12-1

-Clone the repo, make a new branch, fill out the function section that is left blank
+This is an extracurricular coding challenge area.
+Our goal here is to provide some coding challenges to help you practice implementing the concepts we've covered.
+Several of these challenges are examples of what you might find in some coding interviews.

+To do some of the challenges you'll need to

+1. clone this repo
+2. make a new branch
+3. complete the function / follow the instructions
+4. run the unit tests (if applicable)

 # Unit Tests